pawanlamba/mlai-blog/_posts/2020-08-28-Deep-Learning-Models-are-Reinforcement-Learning-Agents.md

 ### Code Example
 Now let us see how the state space trajectory of a neural network looks with a code example.

-We would take a 2 dimensional(for plotting ease) 2 layer output layer with multi-depth(so trajectory is meaningfull) to observe trajectory
+We would take a 2 dimensional(for plotting ease) 2 layer output layer with multi-depth(so the trajectory is meaningful) to observe the trajectory

 ```python
 # Neural Network